|Website||Balanced Life Enhanced|

 If you’ve read the reviews of the air dried Balanced Life range you’ll already know the nutritional benefits compared to kibble.
 Yup, air-dried is the better option.
 So why mix with kibble?

 The reason is simple: Air drying is a more costly production process, which leads to a pricier product.
 As Glen Richards stated on the Frontier Pets episode of Shark Tank, *most* consumers buy the cheapest possible product.
-Balanced Life needed a way of reducing their price tag to target a wider range of consumers, which I’m assuming is the reason this new range came into existence.
+Balanced Life needed a way of reducing their price tag to target a wider range of consumers, which I assume is the logic behind the Enhanced range.

 The ingredients list doesn’t seem to differentiate between the kibble and the air dried raw meat pieces.
 The first ingredient is chicken, and the second ground chicken bones.
 I’m assuming the raw meat pieces are the chicken, or perhaps both.
 Both are great ingredients for your dog – an essentially carnivorous beast.